 A Beginner’s Guide to Sim Racing – How To Get Started

-Sim racing is a broad term with many aspects and an extensive glossary needing to be understood to fully grasp it.
-Therefore, we have created this beginner’s guide for those interested in learning more about racing simulators and getting started.
+Sim racing is a broad term with many aspects and an extensive glossary needing to be understood to grasp it fully.
+Therefore, we have created this sim racing for beginners guide for you with a beginner sim racing setup and those interested in learning more about racing simulators and getting started with their own sim racing setup.

-It will provide a basic understanding of the equipment and info needed to start your trip into the sim racing world.
+It will provide a basic understanding of the equipment and info needed to start your trip into the sim racing world and create your first beginner sim racing setup.

 Furthermore, this article will give an overview of some of the most prevalent sims (games) within the genre and how they separate from each other.

-Whether you’re a PC or a console gamer, there are MANY aspects to address within sim racing and this article won’t be covering all of them.
+Whether you’re a PC or a console gamer, there are MANY aspects to address within sim racing, and this article won’t cover all of them.

 What is Sim Racing?